getfounded/mcp-tool-kit/README.md

 # MCP Tool Kit

 A modular server implementation for building high precision vertical AI agents.
-Intended for use building high precision vertical AI agents, but can deploy to gain access to general tool funcationality.
+Intended for use building high precision vertical AI agents, but can deploy to gain access to general tool functionality.

 Uses >=50% less code than the Python MCP SDK alone.